mebeim/stream-locker/README.md

 Feel free to install any version of the extension from source.
 You can either check the **available [releases][1]** or clone the repo and build it yourself (see how in the next section).

-If you're bothering with this I'm going assume you know what you're doing.
+If you're bothering with this I'm going to assume you know what you're doing.
 I mean, you obviously know that installing from source is possible dragging and dropping the extension's `.zip` file in `chrome://extensions` (for Chrome) or `about:debugging` (for Firefox), right?.
 You probably also already know that installing from unsigned source will make your browser complain, but if you want to have fun, go ahead!

 Building
 --------